 If you don't pay off your credit cards every month, you'll probably pay more.

-Last week, some people you don’t know (the Federal Reserve Board) changed a number you’ve probably never heard of (called the “benchmark rate”).
+Last month – and the month before that – some people you don’t know (the Federal Reserve Board) changed a number you’ve probably never heard of (called the “benchmark rate”).

 In this case, what you don’t know might cost you thousands of dollars.